compiler-errors/compiler-errors.github.io/index.md

 I'm Michael Goulet.
 I was born and grew up in Houston, TX.
 Some things that I love are computers, functional programming, Magical Realism fiction, contemporary art, and Italian greyhounds.

+## Interests

+In the realm of CS, I'm strongly interested in: scalability, compilers, functional programming, computer graphics, and distributed computing.
+I am always thinking about how programming language design affects the architecture and maintainability of large-scale projects in different domains.

+My dream topic in CS (for example, if I were to pursue a PhD) would be studying and comparing how programming language fit together at the different levels of a scalable system.
+Developing an architecture that emphasizes foreign function calls as a first-class citizen would be neat, since my philosophy is that at each level of a system, the best programming language paradigm for the problem should be used.
+I touched a bit on this topic during my CS 123 (Database Projects) course, where a classmate and I implemented an extremely extensible SQL optimizer in Scala on top of a database that was originally fully written in Java.

 ## Work

 This summer, I'm working at Facebook as a Production Engineer Intern on Video Infrastructure.
 I'm working on the Comprehension team, where we manage services surrounding video detection (e.g. copyright).
+Since I'm not working on an open source project like last year, I can't talk much about what I'm working on; however, I worked primarily on developing internal tooling to help my team move faster, and rolled out some internal services around video copyright detection.

+I did work on some open source stuff this year -- I enabled TLS support on RTMP streams in a popular gamer streaming platform called OBS.
+Check out the pull request [here](https://github.com/obsproject/obs-studio/pull/1360) and see the merged code in commit (e67e2e12)[https://github.com/obsproject/obs-studio/commit/e67e2e12e61a5f5e111afc445b2f3256b8034c9b].
+It got rolled out in v22, so if you're using Facebook Live in OBS, you're probably encrypted without even noticing!

 Last summer, I worked at Facebook as a PE Intern on the POSIX Storage team.
 I worked on improving the performance of multi-tenant storage volumes on a distributed filesystem called GlusterFS.
-Some of my work is open sourced!
-Check it out [here](https://github.com/gluster/glusterfs/commit/8dfdecf220d1c9365e1f8d6af9ead5e48c61e2eb) and watch my talk that I gave in Europe  [here](https://www.youtube.com/watch?v=7rY49GrOPWY) -- give me some slack, I was very jet-lagged (:P).
-I might make a blog post about it some time soon.
+Most of my work is open sourced!
+Check it out [here](https://github.com/gluster/glusterfs/commit/8dfdecf220d1c9365e1f8d6af9ead5e48c61e2eb) and watch my talk that I gave at the yearly Gluster Conference in Prague, CZ, EU [here](https://www.youtube.com/watch?v=7rY49GrOPWY) -- I might sound a bit nervous, but give me some slack, I was very jet-lagged (:P).
+I might make a blog post about it some time soon, since I'm still keeping tabs on my work and hope to eventually improve it further.

 Before working at Facebook, I worked in the Marine Autonomy lab at the NASA Jet Propulsion Laboratory, working on an message-passing API called CTOC.
 I worked primarily on making sure that the messages that the library emitted were CORBA-compliant and that the library was reliable, since it is running in a very resource-intensive environment.
 Send me an email if you'd like to read my paper!